 - Chemical Ways Of Hair Smoothening

 - Risks & Side Effects Of Hair Smoothening

 What Is Hair Smoothening?

-The process of enhancing the structure of your hair by removing dryness and frizz to impart a fine smoothness to your strands is known as hair smoothening.
-It makes your hair easily manageable in any environmental condition.
+The process of enhancing the structure of your hair to impart a fine softness to your strands is known as hair smoothening.
+It eliminates dryness and frizz to make your hair easily manageable in any environmental condition.